sencere/configuration/README.md

 # README

-The goal of this repository is to keap my configuration as simple as possible
+The goal is to keep my configuration as simple and powerful as possible.